Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-5.md

 <!-- > -->

-### Apollo Sandbox works but React app gets an error
+### Apollo Sandbox works but React app gets a CORS error

-**Cause:** Apollo Server 4 standalone uses CORS-safe headers in the browser but sometimes needs explicit configuration.

-**Fix:** If you see CORS errors in the browser console, update your server to use Apollo Server with Express middleware (covered in Lesson 12).
-For now, confirm the URI is correct first.
+**Cause:** Apollo Server 4 standalone allows all origins by default, so a CORS error almost always means the URI in `apolloClient.js` is wrong — not a server config problem.

+**Fix:**
+1. Open the browser console — read the exact URL the request is hitting
+2. Check `uri` in `src/apolloClient.js` — must be `'http://localhost:4000/'` (trailing slash, no `/graphql`)
+3. Confirm both server and client are running

+If you've confirmed the URI is correct and are still getting CORS errors, check that you installed `@apollo/server` (not an older `apollo-server` package) — older versions have different CORS defaults.

 <!-- > -->